 Fortunately, we can use 8GB of DDR4 RAM as currently, RAM prices are lower as DDR5 is struggling to become mainstream.
 With 8GB RAM, you won’t see any major dips in games as there won’t be any bottlenecking due to sufficient RAM.
 The Patriot Viper Steel RAM is a single 8GB memory module clocked at 3200MHz.
 This is a good speed for AMD Athlon’s iGPU in particular and has tight latency timings.

 PCI-E slots- 1x PCI-E x1, 1x PCI-E x16

-In my opinion, MSI is the best manufacturer when it comes to budget motherboards.
-The A320M-A Pro is a Micro-ATX board that features dual DIMM slots that support up to 64GB of RAM clocked at 3200MHz and for expansion cards, it gives you a single PCI-E x16 slot and a single PCI-E x1 slot for wifi/sound card.
+We are going to use the ASRock A320M/ac as it is cheaper than other boards while bringing onboard Wifi that is hard to find on a sub $100 motherboard.
+This is a Micro-ATX board that features dual DIMM slots that support up to 64GB of RAM clocked at 3200MHz and for expansion cards, it gives you a single PCI-E x16 slot and a single PCI-E x1 slot for wifi/sound card.